1. Research Background:

 - hESC culturing and differentiation into distinct lineages (including specific neuronal types such as striatum neurons and motorneurons)

-- iPSC from Huntington’s (HD) and amyotrophic lateral sclerosis (ALS) patients
+- iPSC derived from amyotrophic lateral sclerosis (ALS) and Huntington’s disease (HD) patients

 - Western blot